russellbits/Writing/Fiction/03.Short Stories/07.the-ridiculous-tour/story.md

 # Saito and the Incorrigible Haru's Ridiculous Tour

 Not speaking much English, and certainly having difficulty with pronunciation, Saito had earlier decided it pragmatic to create a series of phrase cards.
-Before leaving Tokyo, he plays out the long weekend trip several times in his mind and tries to think of critical phrases and questions that he might want handy.
+And before leaving Tokyo, he plays out the long weekend trip several times in his mind and tries to think of critical phrases and questions that he might want handy.
 When he thinks of a good one, he works it out on Google Translate and the pronunciation in Katakana (so he can at least give saying it in English a shot) and then if all else fails, he can hand over the card for the other person to read.
 He takes care in his writing, despite it being a late night in a hotel room, and each card's calligraphy is quite intricate as well as made of a superb card stock that Saito had sought out just for this task and trip.

 >>> My name is S-eye-toe
 My thanks for your intentions.